Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Spring Boot 4 · Kotlin Four-Layer Design

 @PatchMapping("/{orderId}")

-return CommonResponse.success(orderService.modifyOrder(orderId, request.toCommand()));
+return CommonResponse.success(orderService.modifyOrder(orderId, request.toCommand()))

 }